 Yes, as long as safety precautions are taken.

-You can’t have more than two team members touching the machine simultaneously during a human intervention.
-There’s no limit as to the number of teammates who can touch the machine in total during its run, but keep in mind that for every touch, points are deducted.
+You can’t have more than two team members touching the machine simultaneously during the run.
+As for the entire duration of the run, there is no limit on how many teammates can touch it throughout the run, but keep in mind that for every touch, points are deducted.
 Once a teammate starts the machine, it will ideally run without any intervention.

 I read that fire and explosions are not allowed.
 What about an “explosion” caused by baking soda and vinegar or Mentos and Coke?